tremby/imgur.sh/README.md

    to the top of the script, replacing the provided one, or set it as the `IMGUR_CLIENT_ID` environment variable

+4. To use the kde script do as follows:

+        mv imgur.desktop ~/.local/share/kservices5/ServiceMenus/

 [settings]: https://imgur.com/account/settings/apps

 ### Uploading images